Shinano-Sakai Station: Lines

 Shinano-Sakai Station is served by the Chūō Main Line and is 178.2 kilometers from the terminus of the line at Tokyo Station.

 Station layout

 Shinano-Sakai Station has two unnumbered opposed side platforms connected by a footbridge.
 The station is unattended.

 Platforms

 History

 The station opened on 1 November 1928.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering introduced on the line from February 2025, with the station being assigned number CO52.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 166 passengers daily (boarding passengers only).